jfdelgad/ETH-Tempus/Example/SingleCall.md

 # Single call request using Chronos.
-This example explains how to create a contract that calls to Chronos and request to be called at a particular block.
+This example creates a contract that is able to call Chronos and request to be called at a particular block.
 When the call is receibed a counter is increased.
+* Deploy the contract in Rinkeby (i.e, Mist).
+* Send ether to the contract (Rinkeby).
+This is necessary as the contract should be able to pay for the gas.
+* Execute `setCallrequest`.

+This contract will be called by Chronos at the especified blockNumber.
 <br>

 ```Solidity